 You can bring a blanket, some wine, some food and picnic or simply lie under the stars and listen to the symphony from the state of the art outdoor speakers and watch on the giant screen as the symphony performs inside.

 This is one of the best free activities that Miami has to offer.
 The wall cast concerts are usually on Saturdays.
-Check the schedule on their website.
+But check the schedule on their website for more information.

 On Wednesdays they show an old movie.
 And they even have Saturday morning free yoga here in this beautiful space!

 9 Don’t Miss Lincoln Road